 Lorna has been a significant and long term contributor to the development and analysis of disability policy incuding the development of the National Disability Insurance Scheme and the Evaluation of its trial from 2013-2016.
 From July 2019 until February 2021 Lorna was seconded as Senior Research Advisor to the Royal Commission on Violence, Abuse, Neglect and Exploitation of People with Disability.
 She is currently a Director, The Achieve Foundation, a national organisation focussed on catalytic innovation in the disabilty sector.

 Lorna was appointed in September 2006.
 She holds a PhD from Flinders University (2005) having completed a B.Soc.Wk. from University of Queensland in 1982.
 Prior to coming to Flinders, Lorna practiced in a range of settings, including disability advocacy and the management of a loss and grief service.
-In 2015 Lorna was appointed the Independent Reviewer of the SA Adoptions Act (1988) and she is a member the SA Premier's Women's Council.
-Lorna speaks and writes regularly on issues related ethical issues for workers in complex human services.
+In 2015 Lorna was appointed Independent Reviewer of the South Australian Adoptions Act (1988).
+She was a member of the SA Premier's Council for Women for six years until July 2021 and is currently a member of the Board of Directors, Relationships Australia (South Australia).
+Lorna teaches, speaks and writes on ethical issues for workers in complex human services.

 B Soc Wk (University of Queensland, 1982)

 Topic Coordinator SOAD9207 Integrity in Social Work Practice in MSW

 Member: Social Work Innovation Research Living Space

 Academic Lead, Social Work Field Education